willstepp/writings/hunger/hunger-notes.md

 "Beautiful world."
-When overlooking the frozen vista, before the final journey home.
+When overlooking the icy landscape, dead trees, frozen rivers, darkened skies, before the final journey home.

 "How strange, mama.
 How strange in winter for the fruit to grow."